Cross-country skiing at the 2002 Winter Olympics – Women's 15 kilometre freestyle mass start: The Race

 This was the first Winter Olympic cross-country event skied entirely as a mass start race.
 Previously, this event was held at an interval start.
-It was also the first cross-country event in Salt Lake City, starting shortly before the men raced 30 km.
+It was also the first medal event across all sports in Salt Lake City, starting shortly before the men raced 30 km.
 The 2001 World Champion was Bente Skari of Norway elected not to contest this race, even though she had been the dominant female cross-country racer over the past five years.

 The early leader in the race was Russian Yuliya Chepalova, but by 9 km, Italy's Stefania Belmondo, the 1999 World Champion in the event, moved ahead, until her pole broke at 10.5 km.
 She dropped back to 10th place, but trailed the leader, Larisa Lazutina, by only 10 seconds.
 Belmondo was given a pole by a French official but it was very long, so she struggled for over 500 metres until an Italian coach gave her one of her own poles.
 She then powered ahead, caught Lazutina and won a narrow victory by 1.8 seconds.
 Behind them, Czech skier Katerina Neumannová came in for the bronze medal.
 But Lazutina would not keep her silver medal.
 After the pursuit race, held six days later, she was found to have tested positive for darpopoietin, an erythropoietin analogue, and was disqualified in late 2003.
 Neumannová was moved up to silver medal, and Chepalova would get the bronze.
-Chepalova failed drug tests later in her career, but here Olympic results were left unaffected.
+Chepalova and fourth-placed Finland's Kaisa Varis failed drug tests later in their careers, but their Olympic results were left unaffected.